AnayPatel-P/Projects/AI-Portfolio-Optimizer/README.md

 ## 🛠 How It Works

-1. User selects a risk level from the frontend
+1. User enters a comma-separated list of stock tickers and selects a risk level
 2. Frontend sends a POST request to `/optimize` on the backend
-3. Backend fetches US equity prices, computes portfolio weights via PyPortfolioOpt
+3. Backend fetches historical stock data from yFinance and computes optimized weights via PyPortfolioOpt
-4. Result is sent back and displayed with stats & weights
+4. The response includes optimized weights, expected return, volatility, and Sharpe ratio
+5. The frontend displays the results in a clean, responsive UI

 ---